Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 3. You should see the app installed under "Installed Apps".
 Click **CHAIRLIFT_APP**.
 This will start the app.
 You'll be prompted to do some first-time setup by granting the app access to certain tables.
 After completing this setup, you'll have access to the main dashboard within the app.

-You can run the app as either the provider or consumer.
-To run the app as the provider, exit the app, switch your role to **CHAIRLIFT_ADMIN**, and navigate back to the app.
-To run the app as a consumer, exit the app, switch your role to **CHAIRLIFT_VIEWER**, and navigate back to the app.
+You can run the app as an app admin or or app viewer.
+To run the app as an admin, exit the app, switch your role to **CHAIRLIFT_ADMIN**, and navigate back to the app.
+To run the app as a viewer, exit the app, switch your role to **CHAIRLIFT_VIEWER**, and navigate back to the app.
 These roles have different access rights within the app.
 In particular, the **CHAIRLIFT_ADMIN** role has access to a "Configuration" tab within the app, while the **CHAIRLIFT_VIEWER** does not.

 You should be able to browse the dashboard, configuration (depending on role selected), and sensor data, all within the app.